hashchange/backbone.declarative.views/README.md

 No. You can continue to define `tagName`, `className` etc as properties of Backbone Views in your Javascript code, or pass them in as options.
 Backbone.Declarative.Views just gives you yet another way to declare them - and quite possibly a superior one.

-Equally, you can omit the `template` property, or assign a value to it which is not a selector.
+Equally, you can omit the `template` property, or assign a value to it which is a function, rather than a selector.
 Obviously, the `el` of the view won't be set up from data attributes this way, but rest assured that nothing will break.

 ### Is it available to components which are loaded before it?